 Wondering why a website costs so much?
-I can help you determine what you need and help you choose the right investment.
-Ready to feel empowered?
+I can help you determine what you need and how to choose the right web designer for you.

 Want to build a website?
 Wait a sec… When was the last time you checked the cost of hiring a web designer?